 - (BYOL only) License your firewall.
-For more information, see Getting Started. - If DHCP is disabled on the CloudGen Firewall, you must also add network routes for the private IP address of the network interface with a /32 subnet mask and the default subnet gateway assigned by Google.
-For more information, see Step 2.2 in How to Deploy a NextGen Firewall with Multiple NICs in Google Cloud Using the Command Line.
+For more information, see How to Activate and License a Stand-Alone Virtual or Public Cloud Firewall or Control Center. - If DHCP is disabled on the CloudGen Firewall, you must also add network routes for the private IP address of the network interface with a /32 subnet mask and the default subnet gateway assigned by Google .
+For more information, see Step 2.2 in How to Deploy a CloudGen Firewall with Multiple NICs in Google Cloud Using the Command Line.